-Want to know what Smart Cambridge is about?
-Watch the short film above and read the new Smart Cambridge 2017-2018 guide here!
+Want to know what Connecting Cambridgeshire’s Smart programme is about?
+Watch the short film above and read the Smart Cambridge 2019-2020 guide here.

-Smart Cambridge is exploring how data, innovative technology and better connectivity can be used to transform the way people live, work and travel in the Greater Cambridge area and beyond.
+The Smart programme is exploring how data, emerging technology and digital connectivity can be used to transform the way people live, work and travel in the Greater Cambridge area and beyond.

-This rapidly evolving programme is harnessing emerging technologies to improve the economic strength and sustainability of the area.
+This dynamic programme is harnessing the latest technologies to improve the economic strength and sustainability of the area.

 Local councils, technology businesses, university researchers and partner organisations are working together to find smart ways to tackle city challenges, such as transport and air quality.

-The work is supported by the Connecting Cambridgeshire partnership programme, led by Cambridgeshire County Council, which is improving the county’s digital infrastructure with better broadband, free public WiFi and wider mobile coverage.
+The work is supported by the Connecting Cambridgeshire partnership programme, hosted by Cambridgeshire County Council, which is improving the county’s digital infrastructure with better broadband, free public Wifi and wider mobile coverage- bringing opportunities for more flexible working and less traffic congestion.

-With investment from the Greater Cambridge Partnership and the Cambridgeshire and Peterborough Combined Authority, the Smart Cambridge programme is being scaled up from 2017-2020, to focus on maximising the impact of transport-related work through:
+With continuing investment from the Greater Cambridge Partnership and the Cambridgeshire & Peterborough Combined Authority, the Smart programme is focused on maximising the impact of transport-related work and ensuring that the benefits of smart solutions are realised by new and existing communities across the region.
+This is being achieved through:

 - Better quantity, quality and use of data